apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

 - **metastore.metadata.ctas.auto-collect**
 Drill provides the [`CREATE TABLE AS`]({{site.baseurl}}/docs/create-or-replace-schema) commands to create new tables.
 This option causes Drill to gather schema and statistics for those tables automatically as they are written.
-This option is not active for now.
+This option is not implemented for now.
 Possible values: `'ALL'`, `'SCHEMA'`, `'NONE'`.
 Default is `'NONE'`.
 - **drill.exec.storage.implicit.last_modified_time.column.label**
 Sets the implicit column name for the last modified time (`lmt`) column.
 Used when producing Metastore analyze.
+You can set the last modified time column name to custom name when current column name clashes which column name present in the table.
+If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
 - **drill.exec.storage.implicit.row_group_index.column.label**
 Sets the implicit column name for the row group index (`rgi`) column.
 Used when producing Metastore analyze.
+You can set row group index column name to custom name when current column name clashes which column name present in the table.
+If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
 - **drill.exec.storage.implicit.row_group_length.column.label**
 Sets the implicit column name for the row group length (`rgl`) column.
 Used when producing Metastore analyze.
+You can set row group length column name to custom name when current column name clashes which column name present in the table.
+If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.
 - **drill.exec.storage.implicit.row_group_start.column.label**
 Sets the implicit column name for the row group start (`rgs`) column.
 Used when producing Metastore analyze.
+You can set row group start column name to custom name when current column name clashes which column name present in the table.
+If your table contains a column name with the same name as an implicit column, the implicit column takes priority and shadows column from the table.

 ## Incremental analysis

 If you have computed statistics for a table, and issue `ANALYZE TABLE` a second time, Drill will attempt to update statistics, called "incremental analysis."
 Incremental analysis will compute metadata only for files and partitions changed since the last analysis and reuse actual metadata from the Metastore where possible.